DonKahones/Pi_Ethereum_Price_Ticker/README.md

 Follow the instructions on his git for installation and testing first.
 If the samples dont work then the ticker wont work.

+**You must recompile after making any changes to the panelconfig.h file for them to take effect.

 ## Hardware

 The SURE panel I am using is no longer available for sale however is the one listed here: